Student Grievance Policies & Procedures

 A grievance is initiated by completing and filing a Grievance Form available on Pacifica’s website or by writing a letter that includes the following description.
 This form requires a detailed description of the grievance, the parties involved, the attempts to resolve the grievance informally, and the remedies sought.

 Most frequently, the grievance is addressed to the Program Chair or, if it involves non-academic matters, to the administrative director of that function, e.g., Financial Aid, Student Accounts Office, etc. If the Program Chair or an administrative director is a party to the grievance, the formal written grievance must be addressed to the Provost, who will assign the matter for review.
-If the Provost is a party to a grievance, the formal written grievance should be directed to the Chancellor, who will assign the matter for review.
+If the Provost is a party to a grievance, the formal written grievance should be directed to the President, who will assign the matter for review.

 The person receiving the formal written grievance will review it and within 30 days will gather information from the grievance parties, keeping a record and/or summary of this information.
-He or she will recommend a solution to the grievance based on mutual agreement.
+They will recommend a solution to the grievance based on mutual agreement.
 If a mutual agreement cannot be reached, a resolution will be determined and the grievant will be notified of the resolution in writing.
 Copies of all records will be sent to and maintained by the Academic Affairs Office or, for administrative department grievances, by the Human Resources office.

 For both academic and administrative grievances, if the parties accept the resolution, the grievance is considered settled.
 If the resolution is not accepted, then the grievant(s) may appeal the resolution in writing within 15 days of the date the resolution is mailed to the grievant(s).
 If the appeal is not submitted within the prescribed time limit, the resolution is final.

 If the grievant(s) elects to appeal, appeals are submitted to the Provost, along with the written record from the previous steps.
-If the Provost is the object of the grievance, the grievance will be referred to the Chancellor.
+If the Provost is the object of the grievance, the grievance will be referred to the President.

 Within 30 days of appeal to the Provost, the Provost may decide the matter or may convene a Special Hearing Committee to further investigate the grievance.
-The Committee may include any of the following members, depending upon the circumstances: Core Faculty members, any Administrative Director, Ethics Committee members, or others.
+The Committee may include any of the following members, depending upon the circumstances: Core Faculty members, any Administrative Director, or others.
 The Committee will make its recommendations to the Provost within 45 days after being convened.

 The Provost will accept, reject, or revise the Committee’s decision and communicate it to the grievant(s).
 This decision will be based on the record and the Provost will not reopen the matter for additional evidence or argument.
 The action of the institutional management will be final.